flaviocopes/nextjs-handbook/README.md

 ## What's that icon on the bottom right?

-Did you see that little icon%20at%20the bottom right of the page, which looks like a lightning?
+Did you see that little icon at the bottom right of the page, which looks like a lightning?

 ![](images/Screen%20Shot%202019-11-04%20at%2013.21.42.png)